Crime in Cuba: 19th century

-Some of the laws, crimes, and punishments pertinent to Cuba were enumerated in an 1879 translation of an 1870s document, issued by Spain.
+Meanwhile, the laws, crimes, and punishments pertinent to Cuba were enumerated in the Penal Laws of the Island of Cuba, issued by Spain.
 The penalties for crimes were subclassified as corporal penalties (including execution by the garrote upon a scaffold), correctional penalties, light penalties, penalties common to the three preceding classes, and accessory penalties.
-Many crimes were described in the document, under various Titles and Articles:
+Many crimes were described in the document, under various Titles and Articles such as: